HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The true saints of the Lord, the holy remnant, will be persecuted without mercy in the near future.
 Some of their fellow Christians may heap scorn on them and seek to silence those who are announcing the true message of the Kingdom of God, the message of righteous and holy behavior and the doing of God’s will in the earth.

-He that committeth sin is of the devil; for the devil sinneth from the beginning.
-For this purpose the Son of God was manifested, that he might destroy the works of the devil.
+He who sins is of the devil, for the devil has sinned from the beginning.
+For this purpose the Son of God was manifested, that He might destroy the works of the devil.
 (I John 3:8)

 The purpose of the manifestation of the sons of God is to destroy the works of the devil.
 It is the manifestation of the sons of God, Christ and His army, that will bring in the Kingdom Age.
 The Kingdom Age is the period of time when the influence of Satan is removed from our earth for a season.

-Whoever is born of God doth not commit sin; for his [God’s] seed remaineth in him: and he cannot sin, because he is born of God.
+Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God.
 (I John 3:9)

 We have been so conditioned by the teaching that it is inevitable that Christians sin while they are in the world, and that grace is little more than an excuse for the sins of believers, that I John 3:9 (above) may be incomprehensible to us.